absurdhero/play-pure-maven-plugin/README.rst

 - Provide a hot-reloading development server through an SBTLink implementation or other mechanism
 - Find a way to use the play version specified by the plugin consumer rather than specifying a version in this plugin.
   Instead, this plugin is versioned based on the play version it is tied with.
-- Asset linking is only supported on unix-like systems.
-A solution for Windows would be nice.

 License
 -------